 How to study for the Driver Knowledge Test

-Before taking the test, you should study the Road Users’ Handbook available from the RMS website.
-Click the button below.
+Before taking the test, you should study the Road User Handbook which is available from the NSW Gov website.
+There is a printable version or interactive PDF version available.
+Click the button below to access the Road User Handbook.

 Practice for the Driver Knowledge Test